 Not the most protective for longer distances.

 The Saucony Endorphin Pro 4 is great for shorter-distance racing.
-Its impressive forefoot firmness and good weight provide a responsive and efficient running experience.
+Its impressive forefoot firmness and lighter weight provide a responsive and efficient running experience.
 The great energy return is also a significant contributor, making it a preferred choice for these distances where speed is king.

 Firm forefoot foam.